-Creating User-Friendly Databases Databases are often created by a small number of people then used by a larger number of others.
+Creating User-Friendly Databases

+Databases are often created by a small number of people then used by a larger number of others.
 Often these people do not know how to use all the features of a database so it is advantageous to create databases that are easy to use through the use of buttons.
-Buttons are simply graphics placed on the screen to perform commands and allow users to navigate around forms, print reports, etc. All the user has to do is click on the button for the command to be run.
+Buttons are simply graphics placed on the screen to perform commands and they allow users to navigate around forms, print reports, etc. All the user has to do is click on the button for the command to be run.

 In this chapter you will add buttons to a simplified database for a real estate agency which allows users access to a series of forms and reports.

 Opening the Sample File

-The database has been prepared for you - 1 Load Microsoft Access or close the current database and click on the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 8 folder of the ACCESS 2010 SUPPORT FILES and open the CHAPTER 8 file as an OPEN READ-ONLY file. - 3 Click on the FILE tab and select SAVE DATABASE AS. - 4 Access your ACCESS STORAGE folder and save the file as CHAPTER 8 COPY.
-Opening the File as an Exclusive file The file will be opened as an EXCLUSIVE file so that a password can added to it.
-1 Close the CHAPTER 8 COPY file and select OPEN from the BACKSTAGE VIEW.
+The database has been prepared for you

+- 1 Load Microsoft Access or close the current file and click on the FILE tab.
+Select the OPEN OTHER FILES icon in the START window or the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 8 folder of the ACCESS 2013 SUPPORT FILES and open the CHAPTER 8 file as an OPEN READ-ONLY file. - 3 Click on SAVE AS in the WARNING BAR below the RIBBON. - 4 Access your STORAGE folder and save the file as CHAPTER 8 COPY.

+Opening the File as an Exclusive file

+The file will be opened as an EXCLUSIVE file so that a password can added to it.

+1 Close the CHAPTER 8 COPY file, select OPEN from the BACKSTAGE VIEW and access your STORAGE folder.

 2 Select the CHAPTER 8 COPY file then click on the arrow next to the OPEN button and select OPEN EXCLUSIVE.

-The Sections of the Database Click on the ENABLE CONTENT button so that the data is displayed.
+The Sections of the Database

+Click on the ENABLE CONTENT button so that the data is displayed.
 The database consists of the following sections.
 Look at each in turn.

+A Tables

-A Tables Owner Details: Records the property's owner details.
+Owner Details: Records the property's owner details.

 Property Details: Records specific details about the property, such as its location, type, description, sale type (sale, auction or rent), and price.

 The tables are linked by the OWNER ID primary key field.

 B Queries

 All Details: Combines details from both tables.
-This query is used by the DATA
+This guery is used by the DATA

 ENTRY form.

-Properties for Auction: Filters the properties available for auction, sorted into SURNAME then FIRST NAME order.
+Properties for Auction: Filters the properties available for auction, sorted into SURNAME then

+FIRST NAME order.

-Properties for Rent: Filters the properties available for rent, sorted in WEEKLY RENT then SURNAME order.
+Properties for Rent: Filters the properties available for rent, sorted in WEEKLY RENT then

+SURNAME order.

 Properties for Sale: Filters the properties for sale, sorted into SALE PRICE order.

+C Forms

-C Forms Data Entry: Displays all the fields from the two tables.
+Data Entry: Displays all the fields from the two tables.